diku-dk/hpps-e2020-pub/material/4-p-1/README.md

 You have leased a dedicated network link between two machines.
 The seller boasts 100 MiB/s, 2000 byte packages and a 7 ms RTT.
 You set up the hosts, using a simple protocol that sends a package, and waits for an acknowledgement before sending the next package.
 What utilization can you report to the seller?

+_Note_: To simplify the calculations, the speed here is supplied in **mega bytes**.
+If you purchase an internet connection, the speed is often reported in **mega bits**, such that 10 Mbits/s is equal to 1.25 MBytes/s.

 <details>
   <summary>Open this to see the answer</summary>